jameshughes89/cs102/src/site/asn1.rst

 * I swear I did everything right, but my files are not opening.
     * This one isn't uncommon.
     * Your files may be in the wrong location on your computer.
+    * I provided you with a constant for the relative path to the files, so that should work.

 * It's not working, therefore Java is broken!
     * Probably not; you're likely doing something wrong.